 A. Effect of Drugs and Other Agents on Cyclosporine Pharmacokinetics and/or Safety

 All of the individual drugs cited below are well substantiated to interact with cyclosporine.
-In addition, concomitant non-steroidal anti-inflammatory drugs, particularly in the setting of dehydration, may potentiate renal dysfunction.
+In addition, concomitant use of non-steroidal anti-inflammatory drugs with cyclosporine, particularly in the setting of dehydration, may potentiate renal dysfunction.
 Caution should be exercised when using other drugs which are known to impair renal function.
 (See WARNINGS, Nephrotoxicity)

 |Antibiotics||Antineoplastics||Antifungals||Anti-inflammatory Drugs||Gastrointestinal Agents||Immunosuppressives||Other Drugs|